Raqibur-Rahman/Raqibur-Rahman/README.md

 ### Hi there 👋
 #### Thanks for visiting my profile.
 #### I am Raqibur Rahman, a student of Computer Science Engineering.
-Currently I am pursuing my last year Bachelor of Science in Computer Science and Engineering at North South University.
+Currently I am pursuing my last year of my Bachelor of Science in Computer Science and Engineering at North South University.
-I am trying to be enthusiastic to secure challenging parts in computer science.

 If you want to talk about programming, coding, data structures, software engineering or anything related to these, please write to me.
 I would love to hear it.
 Thank you!

-Skills: Java / Python / ML / JS / HTML / CSS
+Skills: Java / C++ / Python / ML / JS / HTML / CSS

-- 🔭 I’m currently working on my final year project based on MERN Stack
+- 🔭 I’m currently working on my final year project based on MERN Stack and in a Deep Learning Project.
 - 🌱 I’m currently learning Python and JS
 - 📫 How to reach me: raqibur.a@gmail.com